-Goldstrike is a Carlin-style, sediment-hosted gold property located in southwest Utah.
+The Goldstrike property is located in southwest Utah.
 Goldstrike is host to a past producing mine with an extensive exploration database.
 Gold mineralization on surface and in shallow drill holes has been discovered over the entire property.
 Goldstrike was the principal focus for Liberty Gold from 2016 through 2018.
-Successful drilling through these years, and the results of a positive 2018 PEA continue to support the Corporation's strategic focus on Goldstrike.
+Successful drilling through these years, and the results of a positive preliminary Economic Assessment in 2018 (the "2018 PEA") continue to support the Corporation's strategic focus on Goldstrike.

-The two properties are shallow, oxidized, sedimentary rock-hosted (Carlin-style) gold properties with district-scale mineralization and the stratigraphy, structure and style of mineralizations similar to discoveries and projects in the Great Basin at which the Corporation's technical team has had significant prior successes.
+Both Black Pine and Goldstrike are shallow, oxidized, sedimentary rock-hosted (Carlin-style) gold properties with district-scale mineralization and the stratigraphy, structure and style of mineralization is similar to discoveries and projects in the Great Basin at which the Corporation's technical team has had significant prior successes.